leeenglestone/leeenglestone/README.md

 - [Is Christmas Tree?](https://github.com/leeenglestone/IsChristmasTree) - Can an AI Machine Learning Image classification model discern between a Christmas tree and a regular tree
 - [Space Trask TrackAR](https://github.com/leeenglestone/SpaceTrashTrackAR) - Entry for NASA Space App Challenge 2021 - Displaying space trash in Augmented Reality
 - [WebP Converter](https://github.com/leeenglestone/WebPConverter) - A C# project showing how to convert images to .webp format
+- [CatsOf.Net](https://CatsOf.net) - A place where the tech community can share their love of their pet cats
+-
 ## My Book
 -  [.NET Developer's Guide to Augmented Reality in iOS](https://amzn.to/348yS9K)